dcat4/amplicon_bioinformatics/taxonomy_pipeline/demos_and_validation/consensus_tax_mostCom_demo.md

 taxonomy, the algorithm uses a series of user-speicifed rules to break the remaining ties.
 Rules you may specify are demonstarted below.

-### Start ’er up:
+### Setting Things Up:

-We’ll clear out our environment, load in the reshape2 package ofr later, set our wd, and read in taxonomy tables: The taxonomy tables used here come from implementations of the RDP Bayesian classifer, the new idtaxa algorithm, and MEGAN’S LCA algorithm against both the Silva and pr2 reference databases.
+We’ll clear out our environment, load in the reshape2 package ofr later, set our wd, and read in taxonomy tables: The taxonomy tables used here come from implementations of the RDP Bayesian classifer, the new idtaxa algorithm, and MEGAN’S LCA algorithm against the pr2 reference databases.
 Our amplicon data set is an 18S-V9 tag sequencing project from the coastal ocean.

 You can do this with any taxonomy tables assuming you format them properly.
 To follow along with this demo, grab the taxonomy tables in